bitcoinops/bitcoinops.github.io/_topics/en/rendez-vous-routing.md

   - title: "LDK #2413 adds support for sending and receving payments with blinded paths"
     url: /en/newsletters/2023/09/20/#ldk-2413

+  - title: "LND #7267 makes it possible to create routes to blinded paths"
+    url: /en/newsletters/2023/10/18/#lnd-7267

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Unannounced channels